noirgif/blog/source/_posts/ddlc.md

 ## Doki-doki school life

-The game begins with a cliche VN plot, the main protagonist(the player names him), on an invitation from his childhood friend, Sayori, decides to actually pay a visit to the club she's in-the literature club.
+The game begins with a cliche VN plot, the main protagonist(the player names him), on an invitation from his childhood friend, Sayori, decides to actually pay a visit to the club she's in -- the literature club.
 There he meets the other three girls in the club: Natsuki making cupcakes for everyone, Yuri bringing him a book to read and at last, president Monika, regarding the iminnent school festival, proposes that everyone writes a poem, and brings it the second day to share with each other to enhance mutual communication and writing skills.

 And here comes the game's main mechanism.
 To compose a poem, you need to have 20 words, each of them chosen from 10 words.
 Every word appeals most to a specific heroine, and the hint is given during the day: Yuri loves something abstract and metaphorical, while cute words like lollipop or kawaii are appealing to Natsuki.
 And about Sayori, she have an inclination towards human emotion, and is drawn to both words for happiness and ones for sadness, which is made clear in the second day.
 The girl's storyline will progress who is the most pleased.
 There are stickers of the girls showing on the left while making a poem.
 When a word is chosen, the corresponding girl will jump, making an easy indicator.